jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/notes/2009-06-3-planning-plus-black-box-spec-part-a-notes-cycle-2-black-box-part-a.md

                 - Adapt the other documentation to the distinction between object-bound & reference-bound aspects:
                 - [x] Before introducing access control onto other aspects, you have to explain the difference between object-bound and reference-bound aspects.
                 - [x] You also *have to* work out exactly how object-related aspects are access controlled and how friend declarations work in that case.
                 - [x] The rule: ‘always imposed by parent’ is embedded into the stories, before Accessing Other System Aspects.
-That rule does not always apply, so you should not introduce it there either.
+That rule might not always apply, so you should not introduce it there either.
 You can introduce that in the object-bound and reference-bound story.
                     - [x] \> It is ok this way.
                 - [x] Then the access control connector diagrams have to change.
 The object-related aspects do not require a parent.
                 - [x] I misinterpreted the Reference Class and Object Class terms when updating the connectors and connections.
-                It does not have anything to do with pointers to pointers.
+                It might not have anything to do with pointers to pointers.
                 You have Get Reference Class and Get Object Class,
                 but not Object Set Class or Object Use As Class
             - [x] Move remarks in overviews to below the overviews.